GerardReaver/Python_Practice/README.md

 21. Practice.py
   - Exmaple of how to use .join() and .split() inside of python
 22. Python List Advanced
   - Example using list insdie of python and addressing the start, stop and steps of the list and its indices.
+23. Daily Expense Tracker
+  - Exmaple of how to create a real integrated program of how to properly track ones expenses using python.